danielsada/danielsada.tech/content/blog/mexico-city-recommendations.md

     "travel",
 ]
 +++
-I was born and raised in Mexico City, and I often get the question of what are my favorite places or plans t## Wow o visit in Mexico City I enjoy that are compatible with foreigners and shine a light on some of the things Mexico has to offer.
+I was born and raised in Mexico City, and I often get the question of what are my favorite places or plans to visit in Mexico City I enjoy that are compatible with foreigners and shine a light on some of the things Mexico has to offer.

 ### Recommended Day 1 - Zocalo and Bellas Artes: